jgood-dev/StreamingProject/README.md

-This is a project to practice using Bootstrap 5 and API's.
+This is a project to practice using JavaScript, HTML, CSS, Bootstrap 5.
+I am using API's from RapidAPI to get the JSON for content.

 The intent is to display information about shows from various streaming services.